 - It’s critical that you have good posture.
 For example, do not slump forward as this puts more downward pressure on your pelvic floor.
 A highly trained and experienced physical therapist can show you how to sit and stand properly so that your pelvic floor is protected.

 Questions?
-For more information, please contact us at our Covington, Slidell, and Westbank locations so we can help you enjoy your daily life again!
+For more information, please contact us at our Covington or Westbank locations so we can help you enjoy your daily life again!